lrent6/Data-Science-for-Health-and-Biomedical-Sceinces-Final-Project/README.md

 whether Alzheimer Diseases is more prevalent in certain areas of Scotland and assess if in the future we could use proportion of older people in a population to predict where to focus resources for treatment of the disease.

 ## Contents
-- data : Contains the datasets used in the analysis.
+- data : contains the datasets used in the analysis
-- report : Contains a pdf of the final report for the project.
+- report : contains a pdf of the final report for the project
 - script : contains a RMD file of code
 - figures : contains all the figures produced for the project